FairwindsOps/insights-docs/docs/configure/cli/opa.md

 The `--expect-action-item` command-line flag configures whether validation expects a policy to output an Insights Action Item.
 By default, policies are expected to generate a single Action Item to be considered valid.
 Setting `--expect-action-item=false` expects Kubernetes manifest files to cause the OPA policy to not output an Action Item.

-Alternatively, the extension of the Kubernetes manifest file will determine whether that policy is expected to produce an Action Item:
+Alternatively, the extension of the Kubernetes manifest file will determine whether that Policy is expected to produce an Action Item:

-* `.success.yaml` - The OPA policy is not expected to output an Action Item.
+* `.success.yaml` - the OPA policy is not expected to output an Action Item
-* `.failure.yaml` - The OPA policy is expected to output an Action Item.
+* `.failure.yaml` - the OPA policy is expected to output an Action Item
-* Any other `*.yaml` - The expectation is configured by the `--expect-action-item` command-line flag.
+* Any other `*.yaml` - the expectation is configured by the `--expect-action-item` command-line flag

-When validating OPA policies in batch mode, each policy can have a mix of the above Kubernetes yaml files, all of which will be used for validation.
+When validating OPA policies in batch mode, each Policy can have a mix of the above Kubernetes yaml files, all of which will be used for validation.
 For example:

 ```
 .